d-callan/microbiomeData/README.md

 # microbiomeData
-An R package containing some (eventually all!) of the curated datasets from MicrobiomeDB.org and various helper functions for conveniently using that data in R.
+An R package containing all of the curated datasets from MicrobiomeDB.org and a helper function to list which datasets are available.

 ## Installation